Baton Rouge DUI Accident Lawyer

 • Greater Inclination to make Dangerous Decisions

-Drivers who get behind the wheel drunk, high, or otherwise impaired are grossly negligent, with wanton disregard for the safety of other drivers and pedestrians on the roadway.
-Courts often award punitive damages to plaintiffs in DUI accident claims as a punishment for the intoxicated driver.
+Drivers who get behind the wheel drunk, high, or otherwise impaired are grossly negligent, often resulting in crashes where they walk away unharmed, while their victims may suffer severe injuries or even death.
+This tragic fact, that drunk drivers are more likely to survive the crashes they cause, underscores the recklessness of driving under the influence.
+Courts may award punitive damages to plaintiffs in DUI accident claims as a punishment for the intoxicated driver’s disregard for the safety of others on the road.

 These damages go above and beyond typical awards to recognize the defendant’s willful, malicious, or reckless misconduct.
 There is currently no cap on punitive damage awards in Louisiana.
-If you’ve been injured in car accident involving an impaired driver get a DUI accident lawyer to represent your interests.
+If you’ve been injured in car accident involving an impaired driver get a DUI accident lawyer at Murphy Law Firm to represent your interests.

 Impaired driving is one of the top 3 causes of car accidents in Baton Rouge, and that only increases as football season at LSU begins and gets worse as the holiday, like Halloween, roll around.